nickrehm/dRehmFlight/README.md

 ## Troubleshooting

+## Disclaimer
+This code is a shared, open source flight controller for small micro aerial vehicles and is intended to be modified to suit your needs.
+It is NOT intended to be used on manned vehicles.
+I do not claim any responsibility for any damage or injury that may be inflicted as a result of the use of this code.
+Use and modify at your own risk.

 ## FAQ
 **Q: Why is it named 'dRehmFlight'?**

 **A:** Because I wrote it so I get to name it what I want.

+**Q: Where is the rest of the documentation?**

+**A:** I am working on it.